nextcloud/news/docs/api/api-v1.md

 }
 ```

-**New in 8.1.0**: The console command for achieving the same result is:
+**New in 8.1.0, Removed in 16.0.0**: The console command for achieving the same result is:

     php -f nextcloud/occ news:updater:all-feeds